 Fundamentalists and modernists are much smaller in size, but some of those in the former camp are more widely known around the world, as they are under the spotlight more often, due to their controversial views and activities.
 Fundamentalists are the most puritanical, the most orthodox, and accordingly the most socially conservative of the three camps.
 They are not necessarily violent, however.
 Puritanism and orthodoxy often come in a variety of violent and peaceful forms.
-Still, it is important to note that Sayyid Qutb's emphasis on an Islamic state have led to a degree of radicalization in some streams within the fundamentalist camp in the mid 1900s, followed by other similar influences in the following decades.
-(For more on Qutb, and his critical importance to Islamism, see Box 10.2.)
+Still, it is important to note that Sayyid Qutb's emphasis on an Islamic state have led to a degree of radicalization in some streams within the fundamentalist camp in the mid 1900s, followed by other similar influences in the following decades (for more on Qutb, and his critical importance to Islamism, see box below).

-Box 10.2 - Sayyid Qutb (1906-1966)
+Sayyid Qutb (1906-1966)